-Vacation is an amazing time to teach your kids about money.
+Vacation can teach your kids about money in so many ways.
 The good, the bad, and the ugly all come out when you are spending time with your family.
-Maybe it’s the close quarters, maybe it’s because mom and dad see that they are spending WAY MORE than quarters, but whatever it is take a deep breath and then take this opportunity to help your kids understand money a little better.
+Maybe it’s the close quarters, maybe it’s because mom and dad see that they are spending WAY MORE than quarters, but whatever it is, take a deep breath and then take this opportunity to help your kids understand money a little better.

 #1 Let Your Kids Pick an Adventure!

 First, they research vacation options, which they will probably do on their phone.
 Then make sure it is applicable for the whole family.
 So, don’t do something mom or dad will hate.
 And the third thing is, have them research how much it costs.
 It is not like they are paying for it, but the hope is they will appreciate the experience a bit more when they actually know what they are spending.

 One of our friends did this with their oldest last year.
 Their son said, “Dad I did the research.
 It costs $75.
 It’s going to be great.
 It’s this inflatable ball thing where we roll down a hill.”
 So they drove through this trailer park in the backwoods of Missouri and get to this barn where this guy has dug out a huge ditch all the way down this hill with a tractor.
 So we squeeze through this tiny hole to get into this inflatable ball (Beth and I did it together), we clamp each other in and the guy just literally kicks the ball down the hill.
 They said you could just hear their son laughing hysterically.
 While the parents were horrified as they made it to the bottom alive but their hearts racing a mile a minute.
 It was a great memory for their family and their son got to own that.

 #2 Money Up Front For Extras